boredgamesorg/slide/README.md

 Click on a tile to try to move it.
 If there is an empty tile next to it, the clicked tile will move into the empty space.
-If the empty tile is on the same row/column as the clicked tile, the entire row/column, until the empty space shifts to fill the empty space.
+If the empty tile is on the same row/column as the clicked tile, the entire row/column, until the empty space, shifts to fill the empty space.

 ## Codebase